taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 <span class="notranslate">`mod_lsapi_reset_me[server_name]`</span> flag will not work for a user when lsapi_per_user option is <span class="notranslate">`on`</span>.

-5. There is (default <span class="notranslate">`off`</span>) option in nginx-mod-lsapi that creates only one lsphp process for a user, regardless of the number of his virtual hosts.
+5. There is an (default <span class="notranslate">`off`</span>) option in nginx-mod-lsapi that creates only one lsphp process for a user, regardless of the number of his virtual hosts.
 We don't recommend to use this option with CRIU, but if you use it, make sure that your virtual hosts (under the same user) have the same environment configurations.
-If they are not the same, this may cause undesirable lsphp process operation.
+If they are not the same, this may cause undesirable lsphp process operations.